jschm42/talkforgeai/README.md

 ## Overview

-TalkforgeAI is an AI-powered chat software that facilitates the creation of personalized chatbots using the ChatGPT platform.
+TalkforgeAI is an AI-powered chat software that facilitates the creation of personalized chatbots using the OpenAI Assistant API.
 It allows users to tailor the chat experience by creating individual AI profiles, known as Personas, each with its own personality profile and avatar image.
 In addition to text input, prompts can be generated via voice input, and the AI's responses can be delivered through browser-based or Elevenlabs text-to-speech output.

 ### Prerequisites

-- An OpenAI API key is required.
+- An OpenAI API key is required to use the OpenAI Assistant API.
 To obtain one, visit the [OpenAI website](https://openai.com/) and follow the instructions for API key generation.
 - For optional Elevenlabs speech output, an API key is also necessary.
 Please visit the [Elevenlabs website](https://elevenlabs.io/) for instructions.

 ## Features

-- Create individual chatbot profiles with custom personalities
+- Create individual chatbot profiles with custom personalities using the OpenAI Assistant API.
-- Generate a profile picture for your chatbot right inside the app
+- Generate a profile picture for your chatbot right inside the app.
-- Image generation through DALL-E 2 directly in chat, compatible with both GPT-3.5 and GPT-4 models.
+- Image generation through DALL-E 3 directly in chat, compatible with both GPT-3.5 and GPT-4 models.
 - Access to all relevant GPT models:
     - gpt-4
     - gpt-4-32k
+    - gpt-4-vision-preview
     - gpt-3.5-turbo
     - gpt-3.5-turbo-16k